 Inheritance tax may be payable on the assets that you give to others in your lifetime or leave behind when you die.

 At one time very few individuals had to worry about this tax.

 House price increases over the last two to three decades have changed this and many more estates have now become liable so you may need to consider some planning to minimise this tax.

 Many of those in business have to understand the principles of Value Added Tax (VAT) because they will have to act as an unpaid collector of this tax.
 In addition, those who run their business through a limited company need to know about corporation tax which taxes a company's profits.
-Employing others in your business brings further obligations with recent changes to PAYE reporting with the introduction of Real Time Information (RTI) and the roll out of Pensions Auto Enrolment.
+Employing others in your business brings further obligations with Real Time Information reporting for PAYE and the roll out of Pensions Auto Enrolment to smaller employers.
 We consider these issues later in this guide.